websanco/liferay-learn/docs/analytics-cloud/latest/en/connecting-data-sources/connecting-liferay-dxp-to-analytics-cloud.md

 Your Liferay DXP instances are rich with web analytics data and visitor data.
 In order to monitor and collect website visitor information you need to setup a connection between your Liferay DXP site with Analytics Cloud by adding a Data Source.

 Analytics Cloud connects with Liferay DXP with the use of an Access Token.
-Your Liferay DXP installation must meet the following fixpack minimum requirements:
+Your Liferay DXP installation must meet the following fix pack minimum requirements:

+* 7.3 Fix Pack 1
-* 7.2 Fix Pack 5/SP2
+* 7.2 Fix Pack 11
-* 7.1 Fix Pack 18/SP4
+* 7.1 Fix Pack 21
-* 7.0 Fix Pack 90/SP13
+* 7.0 Fix Pack 97

 ## Adding a Data Source